Thirty minutes from Miami sits the Bahamas. 700 little islands, on the same timezone as New York.

 Compliance & Keeping International Authorities Happy

-Being a large offshore financial center, the Bahamas has a lot to lose if they don’t follow the rules.
+Being a large offshore financial center, The Bahamas has a lot to lose if they don’t follow the rules.
 If they don’t adapt to increasing regulations and compliance standards, they risk being frozen out of the global financial system and losing their correspondent bank relationships.
 This would devastate the local economy.

 Banks here realize that tides are changing, secrecy is dead, and transparency is the only option.
 So they seem to be complying and doing everything that international authorities are telling them to do.

-Who Should Open a Bank Account in the Bahamas?
+Who Should Open a Bank Account in The Bahamas?

 The Bahamas is like “Switzerland-lite.”
 There’s a huge focus on private banking, wealth management, trust services, and legacy planning.
 And, there are still lots of Swiss banks here.

-In fact, some of the largest banks in the world have branches here, so it wouldn’t surprise us if the Bahamas are already on your radar.
+In fact, some of the largest banks in the world have branches here, so it wouldn’t surprise us if The Bahamas are already on your radar.

-But non-residents and entrepreneurs, take note: transactional banking is possible in the Bahamas too.
+But non-residents and entrepreneurs, take note: transactional banking is possible in The Bahamas too.
 If, of course, you know which banks will accept you and who to talk to.

 Plus, it’s an interesting option for non-residents, offshore companies, and entrepreneurs with international businesses.